Stewart Island in December 2010 with extended family

 Christmas eve dawned sunny and the wind had backed a bit the west, but it was still gale force.
 Using the kayaks to sneak around the nearest points we snuck into little bays to gather a few scallops in chest deep water at low tide.
 My 3mm longjohn wetsuit seemed somewhat inadequate in these 47º South waters, but once I was thawed out the effort seemed to make the scallops sweeter.
 Later we walked up towards the striking granite peaks of Gog and Magog.
 On the way out we burned in the wind and sun, but on the way back we froze in lashing rain that swept through with little warning.

 Fresh scones were planned for lunch, but the baking powder and the trampers oven were in the pink box.
 However we had yeast and the hut had two frying pans.
-So by putting a pan on top of shells on the pot belly and covering it with the second pan and tin foil we improvised a stove and cooked a couple of fraccacia loves that were quickly demolished.
+So by putting a pan on top of shells on the pot belly and covering it with the second pan and tin foil we improvised a stove and cooked a couple of fraccacia loaves that were quickly demolished.

 Christmas day was another high wind day, so we improvised an anchor for the kayaks from a coal sack and a rock, added some crushed mussels for burly and went fishing 10 metres off a nearby point.
 We were quickly rewarded with cod, trumpeter and wrass which we supplemented with scallops and rock oysters.
 Dredge oysters were present amongst the scallops but were out of season.
 These used to be so common in the bays of Rakiura that boats would settle on the sand flats at low tide and shovel the holds full within two or three tides before sailing to Dunedin.
 Over fishing destroyed the fishery, which only revived with the discovery of the offshore dredge beds which are now carefully managed with the well known short season.
 Our sumptuous fish lunch was followed with cinnamon buns and a good walk was required to make room for the traditional steak and christmas pud dinner that followed.
 Unfortunately half the Christmas booze was also in the pink box.